openthread/ot-docs/site/en/guides/thread-primer/node-roles-and-types.md

 <div>
   <devsite-multiple-choice>
-    <div>When can a Router cause itself to stop acting as a Router?</div>
+    <div>When can a Mesh Extender cause itself to stop acting as a Mesh Extender?</div>
     <div correct>
       <div>When it has no children.</div>
       <div>That's correct.
-A Router with no children may revert to
+A Mesh Extender with no children may revert to
-        an End Device on its own.</div>
+        a standby ECD on its own.</div>
     </div>
     <div>
       <div>When a new End Device is seeking to join the
         Thread network.</div>
       <div>Wrong.
-A Router cannot revert to an End Device in this scenario.
+A Mesh Extender cannot revert to a standby ECD in this scenario.
       </div>
     </div>
     <div correct>
-      <div>When another device on the network elects to become a Router.
+      <div>When another device on the network elects to become a Mesh Extender.
       </div>
       <div>This could be true.
-If the number of Thread routers increases to 24
+If the number of Mesh Extenders increases to 24
-      or more, existing Thread routers can start evaluating whether to become an end device.
+      or more, existing Mesh Extenders can start evaluating whether to become a standby ECD.
       </div>
     </div>
   </devsite-multiple-choice>